 Driving under the influence is a big problem in the United States.
 The U.S. NHTSA’s National Centers for Statistics and Analysis found that 29 people in the country die each day in an accident involving an alcohol-impaired driver.
 That equates to one person dying every 50 minutes.
 Alcohol-related crashes are also expensive, costing some $44 billion annually, according to the U.S. Centers for Disease Control and Prevention.

 Many people who have found themselves facing a DUI charge recognize the importance of getting help.
 Most people who have a drink and get into a car never set out to harm another person.
 But once it happens, enrolling in a drug and alcohol treatment program may be the right move.
 Could this be the right decision for you?
-At the Florida House Experience, we encourage anyone who has been charged with a DUI to seek alcohol treatment, even if you don’t think you have a drinking problem.
+At FHE Health, we encourage anyone who has been charged with a DUI to seek alcohol treatment, even if you don’t think you have a drinking problem.
 Doing so could save your life or someone else’s.

-If you need more reasons, consider these benefits to enrolling in an alcohol program like the one available to you at the Florida House Experience.
+If you need more reasons, consider these benefits to enrolling in an alcohol program like the one available to you at FHE Health.

 1. You May Avoid Jail Time